MicrosoftDocs/power-automate-docs/articles/process-mining-byo-azure-data-lake.md

 - The Data Lake Storage account must be Gen2.
 You can check this out from the Azure portal.
 Azure Data Lake Gen1 storage accounts aren't supported.
 - The Data Lake Storage account must have [hierarchical namespace](/azure/storage/blobs/data-lake-storage-namespace) enabled.
 - The **Owner** role must be attributed to the user performing the initial container setup for the environment for the following users in the same environment.
-These users are connecting to the same container and must have the **Storage Account Contributor** role assigned.
+These users are connecting to the same container and must have the **Storage Blob Data Reader** role assigned.

 - **Resource Sharing (CORS)** rule to your storage account should be established to share with Power Automate Process Mining.
     - Allowed origins must be set to `https://make.powerapps.com`.